initcyber/APIster/security.md

 ---
 ## Scope

 All the code and files in this repository and its dependencies that I actively maintain are covered by this security policy.
 If you discover a security issue in a dependency that I do not directly maintain, please report it responsibly to the relevant project.
 I work hard to keep this project secure, but please understand that as a solo developer, I may face challenges in terms of resources, response times, and solutions.
-I appreciate your assistance in improving the security of this project.
+I appreciate your assistance in improving the security of this project!